 Bert Deivert is one of a handful of professional roots blues mandolinists in the world today, but he is also a renowned singer/songwriter and guitarist in the folk and blues world.
-Building on the tradition of his favorites Yank Rachell and Carl Martin, he has developed a unique style with his own twist on it.
+Building on the traditions of his mandolin favorites Yank Rachell and Carl Martin, he has developed a unique style with his own twist on it.
 In 1966 Bert saw Son House on public television and was so amazed by what he saw that he immediately broke a wine bottle to make his own bottleneck.
 He has been hooked on the blues ever since.
 His road to the blues began then and crystallized on the streets of San Francisco in 1973-74 where he honed his skills with fellow musician Peter Case, gained experience, and held audiences with his particular music mojo and powerful voice.

 Born in 1950, and raised mostly in New England, he moved to Sweden in 1974 and has used it for his base ever since.
 He has been touring and sharing music with musicians from many cultures since 1973, in the US, South America, Europe, and Asia.
 Bert has performed in 25 countries, including tours in the US, Australia, Russia, Scandinavia, Thailand, Ireland, Spain, Italy, Germany, and Holland.

-Played and recorded with folks like singer/songwriter Peter Case, blues artist Eric Bibb, harmonica legend Charlie Musselwhite, rockabilly queen Wanda Jackson, Australian Jimi Hocking, old timey legend Tom Paley, Mississippi blues queen Libby Rae Watson, bluesman Memphis Gold, T-Model Ford, Cadillac John Nolden, NYC’s Michael Powers, delta drummer Sam Carr, Irish piper Christy O’Leary, and blues virtuoso Bill Abel.
+He has played and recorded with folks like singer/songwriter Peter Case, blues artist Eric Bibb, harmonica legend Charlie Musselwhite, rockabilly queen Wanda Jackson, Australian Jimi Hocking, old timey legend Tom Paley, Mississippi blues queen Libby Rae Watson, bluesman Memphis Gold, T-Model Ford, Cadillac John Nolden, NYC’s Michael Powers, delta drummer Sam Carr, Irish piper Christy O’Leary, and blues virtuoso Bill Abel.